geomagpy/MARTAS/README.md

 on debian like LINUX systems.

     PYTHON:
-    - tested and running on python 2.7/3.x (some libraries are currently upgraded to 3.x)
+    - tested and running on python 2.7/3.x
     - any future development will be directed to python 3.x

     Required packages: